Death Dictionary

 Scalded burnt by hot water

-Scowring purging bowels?
+Scowring probably purging bowels

 Scurvy disease caused by vitamin C deficiency